Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 Benchmark the reasoning steps of the llms
 - Evaluate the entire reasoning steps of the llms rather than only final answers
 - Split into different categories like coding, solving a logical problems,... so on
+- Evaluate human reasoning and the LLM reasoning.